-If you are charged, unlike with adults, the court at the scene of the crime is not responsible for you, but at your place of residence - often a particular challenge in solidarity work.
+If you are charged, unlike with adults, the court on the scene is not responsible for you, but at your place of residence - often a particular challenge in solidarity work.
 In addition, a minor's trial usually is not open to the public.
 The educational mandate of the court means that, in addition to moral sermons, other punishments can be imposed, such as writing an essay, being ordered not to go to certain places, doing community service, attending anti-violence training or similar.
-Lawyers must be hired through your parents/guardians.
+Lawyers must be hired through your legal guardians.
 Nevertheless, try - together with anti-repression structures - to find a lawyer who has experience with political criminal proceedings.